PSG dismantle Atletico Madrid 4-0 in impressive Club World Cup opener

 Musiala, a 22-year-old midfielder, replaced Harry Kane in the 61st minute, making his first appearance since April 4 after recovering from a hamstring injury.
 He scored in the 67th minute, converted a penalty kick in the 73rd and scored again in the 84th.

-Before a crowd of 21,152 at TQL Stadium, fans displayed a red-and-white banner referring the 2015 raid by US law enforcement at a Zurich hotel that led to the arrest of many football officials over corruption allegations: “10 Years Baur Au Lac – World Football Is More Poorly Governed than Before!
+Before a crowd of 21,152 at TQL Stadium in Cincinnati, Ohio, fans displayed a red-and-white banner referring to the 2015 raid by US law enforcement at a Zurich hotel that led to the arrest of many football officials over corruption allegations: “10 Years Baur Au Lac – World Football Is More Poorly Governed than Before!
 Smash FIFA!”